Alfresco/docs-alfresco/transform-service/1.2/install/index.md

 ## Install with Docker Compose

-Use this information to quickly start up Alfresco Content Services (including Transform Service) using Docker Compose.
+Use this information to quickly start up Content Services (including Transform Service) using Docker Compose.
 Due to the limited capabilities of Docker Compose, this deployment method is only recommended for development and test environments.

-To check which branch tag corresponds to a specific Alfresco Content Services release, review the [release versions](https://github.com/Alfresco/acs-deployment/blob/support/SP/4.N/docs/helm-chart-releases.md){:target="_blank"} page in GitHub.
-Choose a version from the left column that corresponds to the required Alfresco Content Services version you want to deploy.
+To check which branch tag corresponds to a specific Content Services release, review the [release versions](https://github.com/Alfresco/acs-deployment/blob/support/SP/4.N/docs/helm-chart-releases.md){:target="_blank"} page in GitHub.
+Choose a version from the left column that corresponds to the required Content Services version you want to deploy.

    > **Note:** Check the prerequisites for your operating system, both for Docker and Docker Compose, using the links provided.